 Embracing a Different Approach

-Typically, your choices were made up of only a handful of major vendors – each offering solutions that were strikingly similar in nature.
+Typically, your choices were made up of only a handful of major vendors – each strikingly similar offering solutions.
 The problem is that because software development is a for-profit enterprise, these vendors had to make solutions that appealed to the widest possible audience.
 Oftentimes, this led to situations where programs would become something of a “jack of all trades, master of none.”
 They did a lot of things, but they didn’t do any of them particularly well.

 The Bottom Line

-Open source call center solutions and applications, however, have opened up a bold new era in terms of productivity and efficiency alone.
+Open source call center solutions, predictive dialers, and applications have opened up a bold new era in terms of productivity and efficiency alone.
 Instead of paying for technology by the user or by the file space, companies can save a tremendous amount of money with dramatically cheaper (and, in many cases free) licenses.

 Instead of changing the way you work to make up for your technology, you can now change your technology to support the way you like to work.
 You’ll never be trapped inside someone else’s idea of what a call center should look like ever again.

-Truly, open source solutions and applications have created a new frontier in terms of what a call center is able to do and how it is able to do it.
+Truly, open-source solutions and applications have created a new frontier in terms of what a call center can do and how it can do it.
 With advantages like these and options like those outlined above, it should now be clear that the “good old days” weren’t really as “good” as we may have thought they were in the moment.